thevuong/next15-filterlist/STEPS.md

 - FCP: FCP is better!
 Showing suspense fallbacks right away.
 - LCP: Its a lot better, but it's dependant on the project details so it's higher than FCP.
 - TBT: 0 since minimal JS and no long tasks, responsive page, no uncanny valley since default elements.
 Same as before pretty much.
-- CLS: Managed 0 since my skeletons are good, but not perfect and will often be hard to obtain with dynamically sized content.
+- CLS: Managed 0-0.1 since my skeletons are good, but not perfect and will often be hard to obtain with dynamically sized content.
 - Speed index way better since we show incrementally more content.
+- Greatly improved scores, 100 lighthouse performance even with a 4s second total load time application.

-## Fix LCP with Partial Pre-rendering
+## Improve LCP (and FCP) with Partial Pre-rendering

-- We are still not the best on LCP and FCP.
+- We can still improve.
 Actually, we are dynamically fetching this project details data on every page load even though it very rarely changes.
 - This could be static data that we can revalidate on a time based interval using X (unstable_cache), Y (fetch options) or Z (ISR).
 Wasting resources and time.
 Static is the fastest.
 - Remove the cookies from the data fetch, and remove the suspense around the projectDetails.
 Show the result: app is frozen again.
 - Turn on partial prerendering in next.config.js.
-Run build and start and show the result.
-The app is now super fast.
+Run build and start and show the result, refresh and new tab.
+The app is now instantly showing useful content.

 ## Test lighthouse scores again

-- New fullscreen with pre-measured lighthouse scores deployed version.
-- FCP: FCP is now instant.
-We are showing the project details from the start.
-Check ms in logs.
-- LCP: LCP is our PPR'd project details, also instant.
-Check ms in logs.
+- LCP: LCP is our PPR'd project details, so the score is even better.
+Check ms for LCP in logs.
-- Speed index is also even better.
-- Greatly improved scores, 100 lighthouse performance even with a 4s second total load time application.
+- This can be very impactful on a bigger application with larger chunks of static content.

-## Do random other things for improvement
+## (Do random other things for improvement)

 - Turn off slow and feel the UX.
 Suspense boundaries are omitted cause the app is fast.
 However we know its okay if it isn't.
 - Show filters are being discarded when clicking between them.
-Checkout filter-branch and show its fixed, extracted to a optimistic search param provider.
-It's now batching all of them together.
+There is a branch here called filter-provider where I've fixed this and simplified the code by extracting to a optimistic search param provider which React Context which batches all of them together.
+Check that our if you're interested.